higlass/higlass-plugins/README.md

 }
 ```

-3. To use in higlass.io:

-- Modify the viewconf above to specify the URL for your BAM file.
-- Either remove or update the `chromSizesUrl` entry to point to a chromosome sizes file for the assembly that your BAM file is aligned to.
-If it's omitted, the chromosome sizes will be extracted directly from the BAM file and ordered best-guess semantically (i.e. chr1, chr2, ...., chrM, chrX, chrY).
-- Save the viewconf as a JSON file.
-- Navigate to higlass.io/app and drag the JSON file onto the viewer.
-- Browse away!

 ## Support

 For questions, please either open an issue or ask on the HiGlass Slack channel at http://bit.ly/higlass-slack